smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 👉 Install the package and its requirements thanks to `setup.py`

-👉 Run a training on the AI Platform machine through the parameters passed to the `gcloud ai-platform` command in the `Makefile` (that means `python -m SimpleTaxiFare.trainer`)
+👉 Run a training on the AI Platform machine through the parameters passed to the `gcloud ai-platform` command in the `Makefile` (that means it will execute `python -m SimpleTaxiFare.trainer` in the cloud)

 👉 We can sit back and relax, close our computer, grab a coffee and come back when the training is finished